4 commentsRead On

 A PERSONAL OBSERVATION

 OBJECTIVE MOSCOW, like its cousin, INVASION AMERICA, is really a conflict simulation with a little sci-fi and fantasy thrown in.
-Unlike titles like THE NEXT WAR and FULDA GAP, it is not a conventional treatment of a NATO-Warsaw Pact conflict sometime in the immediate future.
+Unlike titles such as THE NEXT WAR or FULDA GAP, however, it is not a conventional (best guess) treatment of a NATO-Warsaw Pact conflict sometime in the immediate future.
 In the case of both of these more traditional “futurist” titles, the designers made extensive and careful use of the publicly accessible military data, available during the periods in which these games were produced, in order to frame the conditions of their hypothetical conflicts.

 2 commentsRead On